harvester/docs/docs/monitoring/monitoring.md

 !!! attention
     When many VMs are deployed in one NODE, the OOM(out of memory)/abnormal restarting of prometheus-node-exporter POD(s) may be observed.
 In that case, you should change the `limits.memory` to a bigger value.

+### Troubleshooting

+When you encounter issues while using Monitoring, please refer [troubleshooting](../troubleshooting/monitoring.md) .